-In 2012 Iberdrola was identified as the 5th most innovative utility in Europe by the European Commission.
-Iberdrola were the only utility with UK network presence to feature in the top 300 companies
+In 2013 Iberdrola was identified as the 4th most innovative utility in Europe by the European Commission.

-Source: Iberdrola 2012 Innovation Report
+Source: Iberdrola 2013 Innovation Report

 We want to make the most of being part of this highly innovative group.
 We collaborate extensively with other areas of the Iberdrola group, looking at all elements of networks, led by an international steering group for Smart Grids.
-To give three examples:

-In our ED1 business plan the design and deployment of light current technology was informed by experiences of our lberdrola colleagues in Spain (specifically the substation protocol standardisation to IEC 61850).
+To give three examples: In our ED1 business plan the design and deployment of light current technology was informed by experiences of our Iberdrola colleagues in Spain (specifically the substation protocol standardisation to IEC 61850).
+These experiences have helped to shape our procurement process and equipment specification for this new protocol.
 This has allowed us to contact a greater variety of suppliers, thereby increasing competition and reducing costs.